ProteinsWebTeam/interpro-docs/docs/searchways.rst

 Search status and management
 ----------------------------
-The **Status** column provides information about the search state through visual indicators.
-A green tick symbol indicates a completed search, whilst a searching symbol shows an in-progress search.
-A file symbol denotes either locally saved searches or imported results.
-Users can manage their searches through the **Action** column, which provides options to delete searches (bin icon) or save them locally (file icon).
+The **Status** column provides information about the search state.
+A completed search is indicated with the word 'Completed', whilst a searching symbol shows an in-progress search.
+Users can delete their searches through the **Action** column (bin icon).
+Search results are automatically saved in the browser.

 .. figure:: images/search/interpro_rtd_list_jobs.png
    :alt: Sequence search list